rockstor/rockstor-doc/disk-power-down/disk_power_down.rst

 APM settings so only try changing away from the default if your desired Spin Down configuration time fails to work.

-Also note that some drives require a full power cycle to adopt a new settings and that some BIOS settings can aid or inhibit a drives ability to spin itself down.
+Also note that some drives require a full power cycle to adopt new settings and that some BIOS settings can aid or inhibit a drives ability to spin itself down.